-How Long do Toyota Cabin Air Filters Usually Last?
+How Long Do Toyota Cabin Air Filters Last?

 The amount of time your Toyota cabin air filter may last depends on a variety of factors.
 It can last as little as 12,000 miles or as long as 30,000 miles.
 It depends on:

 - Whether you use an OEM or aftermarket cabin air filter (OEM cabin air filters usually last longer)

 - The condition of the air outside (dirt, dust, and bug-infested areas clog up air filters much faster than areas with clean air)

 - Whether you go off-roading or not (one drive in the Baja 1000 race or constant driving on dirt and dusty roads will clog up your cabin air filter pretty quickly)

 You can either check your cabin air filter once a year or wait until some symptoms crop up to see if the filter needs to be replaced yet.

 Common Signs Of A Bad Cabin Air Filter

 The most common signs of a clogged cabin air filter are:

 - Reduced airflow through the A/C vents (Learn more about a/c problems here.)